Sachintha-Dinuranga/digital-clock/README.md

 # Digital Clock

 Welcome to the digital clock repository!
 This project was created for learning purposes, using HTML, CSS, and JavaScript.
+This digital clock app provides a straightforward and user-friendly way to display the current time.
+With a clean and minimalistic design, it offers a quick glance at the time without any unnecessary distractions.

 ## Features